-There are a thousand ways to use Southbeach, just as there are a thousand ways to use a spreadsheet program.
-This page describes one way that Southbeach models can be used in business or engineering projects.
+There are a thousand ways to use Southbeach, just as there are a thousand ways to use a spreadsheet.
+This page describes one way that Southbeach models can be used in any business or engineering project.

 Imagine you are in a workshop attempting to draw a new business process model.
 You are forty five minutes into the meeting, and an elogent process model has been developed.
 Everyone is looking pleased with themselves.
 Then, the quiet guy at the back looks up and says, "But that won't work because of X, Y and Z".

 Suddenly, the whole room is buzzing, and you quickly realize that the way the model has drawn started off on the wrong basis.
 It's back to the drawing board for the model.
 You need the input of the team, but they are no longer prepared to spend another hour developing a new picture.
 You have lost them.

 Southbeach cannot think for you, but it accelerates the process.

 Southbeach Notation is an additive or 'contributory' notation.
 Nothing you add to the diagram invalidates its logic, and can only enhance it.
 The constructs of useful and harmful elements, and increasing and decreasing effects, allow everyone to contribute their knowledge, ideas and, most importantly, their perspective.

 The notation was designed to capture disagreement, as well as agreement, with no need to continually re-work the diagram.

 If someone claims that something is useful, another person can add knowledge to explain how it is also harmful from their perspective.
 Another workshop participant can explain how to overcome that problem.
 As their solution or idea is added in, another person can demonstrate their knowledge by explaining the potential side effects.
 If disagreement breaks out, simple decomposition techniques can resolve it, without the need to redraw the diagram.